 Type: Portable drone | Skills: Beginner | Camera: 2K/4K | FPV: 5G WiFi | Flight time: 14 minutes | Features: GPS positioning system and Optical flow sensor | Package: RTF

-If you are looking for a budgeted drone that is just perfect when you are on the go, then Eachine EG16 is one of the best drone for this purpose.
+If you are looking for a budgeted drone that is just perfect when you are on the go, then Eachine EG16 is one of the best drones for this purpose.
 Measuring only 13.5 x 18.5 x 6cm when it is folded, will fit into almost any backpack.
 For only $138.99 you will receive not 1, but 3 flight batteries.
-This price includes remote controller, charger and 2 spare propellers as well.
+This price includes a remote controller, charger, and 2 spare propellers as well.
 The frontal 5G WiFi FPV camera is capable to record 2K videos and take 4K still images.

-According to the manufacturer’s specs, the 1800mAh battery allows up to 14 minutes flight time.
+According to the manufacturer’s specs, the 1800mAh battery allows up to 14 minutes of flight time.
 Its biggest drawback compared to the EX3 is the less reliable brushed motors.Buy on Banggood

 5. iFlight Cinebee – 4K FPV drone under $200

 Type: FPV racing drone | Skills: Intermediate & Advanced | Camera: 4K + 1200TVL | FPV: 5.8G | Flight time: Depending on battery capacity | Features: Whoop alike design | Package: PNP and BNF

 If you are looking for a compact, but super-fast FPV racing drone, which is capable to record UHD videos you should definitively take a look at iFlight Cinebee 4K.
 In addition that it was among the first Whoops which became equipped with the dual-lens Caddx Tarsier 4K camera, it features a top-notch Succes Micro F4 flight tower system with BetaFlight OSD.